Bira/octopus-carnival/_drafts/wir-mm3-4e-lolth.md

 This entry contains stats not only for Lolth, but also for her Aspect and her Exarch.
 We'll describe them in order of level, like we've been doing for the other big shots in this series.

+There are no entries for Lolth's cultists.
+Most of them are the drow described in the other monster books, as well as the Abyssal Drow and the Chitine from this one.
+Like the other big bads, Lolth can certainly have cultists from other species as well, using "generic" stat blocks.

 ### Aspect of Lolth